|

 Prince of Wales Theatre in 1949.
 The first production by a Canadian

 company was in 1950 at the Canadian Repertory Theatre in Ottawa.
-A
+The play has become a favourite scene study vehicle in acting classes and workshops and is a

 celebrated success: two Broadway productions, a classic film,